 Intellectual property and the landscape in which it is commercialised is dynamic.
 As a result, different commercialisation strategies may be employed as further research is undertaken.

-Initial assessments are therefore subject to continuous review, and further assessment of the commercialisation opportunity, to maximise the opportunity for USC.
+Initial assessments are therefore subject to continuous review, and further assessment of the commercialisation opportunity, to maximise the opportunity for the University.

 10. Protection of Intellectual Property